The World’s Best HTML Template

 3. On April 30, 2008, 17:14 CEST, Jens Oliver Meiert said:

-Sminky, the first difference in HTML 5 will be the document type (case-insensitive <!DOCTYPE html>; it’s better than XHTML because almost nobody uses XHTML (not with text/html); it saves code (and therefore time); it can be more efficient.
+Sminky, the first difference in HTML 5 will be the document type (case-insensitive <!DOCTYPE html>; it’s better than XHTML because almost nobody uses XHTML (not when delivered as text/html); it saves code (and therefore time); it can be more efficient.

 4. On May 1, 2008, 13:12 CEST, Dennison Uy said: